kgururangan/Quantum-Chemistry/README.md

 A Python software suite of coupled-cluster codes, similar to the contents of CC_matlab.
 It is based on the optimized Numpy einsum routine as well as extremeley fast updates written in Fortran and called within Python using ```f2py```.
 Includes the methods in CC_matlab as well as CR-CC(2,4).

+**einsum_f90**

+A first attempt at writing an Einstein summation function in Modern Fortran.

 **Numerov**

 Matlab implementation of the Numerov-Cooley algorithm for numerically integrating the 1D Schrodinger equation.
 The main.m script applies this method to solve for the 1D vibrational eigenstates of the H2 stretching motion using a simple restricted Hartree-Fock (RHF) potential energy surface.